Stanley Donwood at Bonnefanten Museum

 Created for and during the recordings of Radiohead’s album ‘A Moonshaped Pool’ at the summer 2015 in France and in England in 2016, the paintings are primarily a work of nature.
 Pouring enamel paint onto the surface of large artificial ponds, Donwood let the winds, thunderstorms and rains shift the enamel until the forms and patterns were created and captured them on canvas.
 Although the paintings can be considered to be dream patterns of the sky, the co-operation between the weather and Donwood definitely resulted in beautiful and captivating works of art.

-Although the ‘Paintings from A Moon Shaped Pool’ are no longer exhibited at the Bonnefanten Museum, you can still go and experience Donwood’s ‘Optical Glade’ at the cupola of the museum.
+Although the ‘Paintings from A Moon Shaped Pool’ are no longer exhibited at the Bonnefanten Museum, you can still experience Donwood’s ‘Optical Glade’ at the cupola of the museum.
 For more info about the museum, current exhibitions and opening hours, go to Bonnefanten.nl.
 For more info about Stanley Donwood, his online shop and current exhibitions, visit his official website slowlydownward.com.